Max-Edelson/Bullet-Journal/admin/meetings/06-07-2021_project_meeting_8.md

 - Make sure future log is ready for merge to main

 ## Agenda:
-1. SPA's may need to be updated to reflect our decisions
+1. ADR's may need to be updated to reflect our decisions
 2. Demos
 3. Connect Site
 4. Ensure everyone updates their bio to include their lab 1 html page.
 	- Comment on Joshua's really high ROC value

 ## Notes from discussion:
-- Will make a SPA
+- Will not make a SPA